a-bissell/ez-steg/README.md

 5. Submit a pull request

 ## License
-[Your License Here]
+MIT

 ## Acknowledgments
 - Built with Python and various open-source libraries
-- Uses Rich for beautiful terminal formatting
+- Uses Rich for terminal formatting